Five Northeast schools offer flexible online nursing programs

 - PhD in Nursing.
 Duquesne first offered its part-time doctorate program in 1994, then brought its curriculum online in 1997.
 According to school officials, many participants complete the program within four years.
 During that time, students make a week-long visit to Duquesne's Pittsburgh campus every spring for an in-person residency.
 Completion of the program qualifies nurses for work in research programs or as nursing instructors.

 - Doctor of Nursing Practice (DNP).
-Nurses who want to advance their profession in the field can earn this terminal degree, which health care policy, strategic leadership, and cutting edge medicine.
+Nurses who want to advance their profession in the field can earn this terminal degree, which health care policy, strategic leadership, and pioneering medicine.
 Students make occasional campus visits to participate in role immersion exercises and to collaborate on capstone projects.

 The school also offers a series of Post-Master's Certificates that can complement either of the doctoral programs, or introduce a prospective student to Duquesne's learning environment.